OSGConnect/connectbook/start/data/stashcache.md

 `/public`.
 Additionally, directories with unique names can also be used to organize different versions of files in `/public`.

-# Use StashCache To Tranfer Larger Input Files From `/public`
+# Use StashCache To Transfer Larger Input Files From `/public`

 1. Upload your larger files to your `/public` directory which is accessible via your OSG Connect login node at `/public/username`